Eliza Hittman: Career

-In 2010, Hittman wrote and directed a short film while in grad school titled, Second Cousins Once Removed.
+In 2010, Hittman wrote and directed a short film while in graduate school titled, Second Cousins Once Removed.
 This short film premiered at Oberhausen festival in Germany, and was the first film she ever submitted to any festival.

 Her short film Forever's Gonna Start Tonight premiered at the 2011 Sundance Film Festival and was on Indiewire's "The Best of the Best" list.

 Hittman's first feature film, It Felt Like Love, premiered at the 2013 Sundance Film Festival and opened at the IFC Center in New York in March 2014.
 It has received positive reviews, with a score of 84% on Rotten Tomatoes.
 It was a Critic's Pick of both The New York Times and the Village Voice.
 She was named one of Filmmaker Magazines 25 New Faces of Indie Film in 2013.

-Her second film Beach Rats, was selected for the 2015 Sundance Screenwriter's Lab, had its world premiere at the 2017 Sundance Film Festival on January 23, 2017, and was acquired by Neon.
+Her second film Beach Rats, starring Harris Dickinson, was selected for the 2015 Sundance Screenwriter's Lab, had its world premiere at the 2017 Sundance Film Festival on January 23, 2017, where she won the Directing Award and was acquired by Neon.
+The film had its international premier at Locarno in the Golden Leopard Competition.
+It also won the Artios Award for Outstanding Achievement in Casting, Outstanding Screenwriting in a U.S. Feature at Outfest, and the London Critics’ Circle Film Award for Young British/Irish Performer of the Year.

-Her third film, Never Rarely Sometimes Always, is about a teenager in rural Pennsylvania who travels to New York City with her cousin to access an abortion for an unwanted pregnancy.
+Her third film, Never Rarely Sometimes Always, starring Sidney Flanigan, is about a teenager in rural Pennsylvania who travels to New York City with her cousin to access an abortion for an unwanted pregnancy.
 It premiered at the 2020 Sundance Film Festival, where it won a Special Jury Award for Neo-Realism.
 The film was also selected to compete for the Golden Bear in the main competition section at the 70th Berlin International Film Festival and won Silver Bear Grand Jury Prize, the second most prestigious prize at the festival.
+The film was also nominated for seven Independent Spirit Awards as well as winning New York Critics Circle Awards for Best Screenplay and Best Actress.
 In a 2020 interview with FF2 Media, Hittman explains the balance she struck between documentary cinema vérité and narrative: "Planned Parenthood read drafts, gave me access to people to interview, and allowed us to shoot in their facility.
 It was a balance, I think, because obviously, I'm not a documentary filmmaker.
 The film is ultimately a character study.
 I really tried to absorb as much perspective and information as I could but then sort of shape it into a unique fictional story."

 As far as future work, in an interview from 2020, Hittman says she has "something simmering inside my head."

 Hittman served as director and executive producer of multiple episodes of the upcoming Peacock true crime miniseries A Friend of the Family based on the kidnapping of Jan Broberg.

+Hittman currently works at Pratt Institute as an assistant professor in the Film/Video Department for the School of Art.